Suite 1900 • Milwaukee, Wisconsin 53202

 The following articles are provided for informational purposes only.
-If you discover an article on divorce or family law related issues that may be of interest to our subscribers, please e-mail me.
+If you discover an article on divorce or family law related issues that may be of interest to our subscribers, please contact me by using this form.

 [I]f the divorce is supposed to be a clean financial break from your spouse, does it really make sense to continue using the same advisers as your ex?
 More often than not the answer is no, especially if your ex is the one who has the relationship with those advisers.
 (MarketWatch)

 While I often recommend that married couples coordinate their Social Security claiming strategies to maximize their benefits during their lifetime, as well as to create the largest possible survivor benefit for the spouse who is left behind, this case demonstrates how such a coordinated strategy can backfire in a late-in-life divorce.
 (Investment News)